julia-sprenger/git-novice/episodes/08-collab.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-To download the Collaborator's changes from GitHub, the Owner now enters:
+To download the Collaborator's changes from the Algobank, the Owner now enters:

 ```bash
 $ git pull origin main